BOBO1997/libs_qrem/README.md

-# An Efficient Quantum Readout Error Mitigation for Sparse Measurement Outcomes of Near-term Quantum Devices
+# Efficient Quantum Readout Error Mitigation for Sparse Measurement Outcomes of Near-term Quantum Devices

 `libs_qrem` is a python package which executes efficient quantum readout error mitigation (QREM) written in C++/Cython.
 This package mitigates the readout errors in 65 qubit measurement result of GHZ state from ibmq_brooklyn in few seconds.